nrs-org/novelslop/content/vol_01/chap_06.typ

   her, was definitely shocked by this development.

-  After realizing Mona's slight discomfort from how tight the grip has come, Uta released her hands, trying to comfort the girl before her selfish request.
-  Well, not hers, but her friend's.
+  After realizing Mona's slight discomfort from how tight the grip has come, Uta released her hands, trying to comfort the girl before voicing her selfish request.
+Well, it was not hers, but rather her friend's.

   Even more nervous than before, Mona gulped before saying in a quieter voice than before, "Uhm, what is it?"

   Uta took a deep breath.
+She could not mess this up.

   It was time for the important question.